Legal professions - Netherlands

 A total of 44 Legal Services Desks have been established. they have been evenly set up geographically, so that every Dutch citizen is within easy reach of legal services.

-For further information, please see the Legal Service Desk’s website.
+For further information, see the website of the Legal Service.

 This is a machine translated version of the content.
 The owner of this page accepts no responsibility or liability whatsoever with regard to the quality of this machine translated text.